CAKE_SYS // ACCESS REQUIRED

 Catalog Management tracks every composition, recording, and release with full relational data: who wrote it, who produced it, who performed it, what release it's on, and what platforms it's distributed to.

 Campaign Hub generates 87-slot marketing campaigns (29 days x 3 platforms) with AI-powered content prompts via Claude.
 Campaign slot statuses persist and update in real time.
+A built-in Hashtag Generator produces platform-optimized hashtag sets for every release — genre, mood, and era-aware, directly inside the campaign workflow.

 Flow Mode visualizes the entire catalog as an interactive graph: releases (green), recordings (blue), compositions (purple), and artists (amber), all connected by their real relationships.
 Search, filter, zoom, and click into any node.